Ripley6811/Parallax-Outbreak/README.md

 ##Gameplay

-There are three modes of gameplay; "Easy", "Hard" and "Insane!".
+There are three modes of game-play; "Easy", "Hard" and "Insane!".
 Ball max speed increases with each difficulty level and the number of hits required before balls double also increases with difficulty.
 "Insane!" also has blocks regenerating every few seconds.

-**Desktop**: Use arrow keys to move the paddle and launch the ball.
+**Desktop**: Use arrow keys to move the paddle and "UP" to launch the ball.

 **Android**: Touch the screen to launch the ball and angle the device downward in the direction you want the paddle to move.